andaze/WebCorporate/content/solution/database/index.en.md

 {{< br >}}

-### Effects of Introduction
+## Effects of Introduction

-- Data can be stored in a format optimized for the application.
+* ・Data can be stored in a format optimized for the application.
-- Store data without defining data types
+* ・Store data without defining data types
-- Easily increase performance by adding more servers.
+* ・Easily increase performance by adding more servers.

 {{< br >}}

-### Suggested Industries
+## Suggested Industries

-- Gaming
-- Distribution
-- Telecommunications
-- Automotive
+* ・Gaming
+* ・Distribution
+* ・Telecommunications
+* ・Automotive
-- Consumer electronics
+* ・Consumer electronics
-- Financial Services
+* ・Financial Services

 {{< br >}}

-### Product Image
+## Product Image

 Andaze will promptly proceed with database optimization by utilizing AZURE COSMOS DATABASE.
 Please feel free to contact us if your company is having trouble storing large scale data.

 {{< br >}}

-### Case Study
+## Case Study

+#### **Industry**:

-**Industry**: Automobile manufacturing industry
+Automobile manufacturing industry

+#### **Problem**:

-**Problem**: The company is having trouble processing the huge amount of data sent from IoT terminals
+The company is having trouble processing the huge amount of data sent from IoT terminals

+#### **Solution**:

-**Solution**: Store raw data from IoT terminals into a large database, Azure Table Storage.
+Store raw data from IoT terminals into a large database, Azure Table Storage.
 For querying from the system, periodic invocation of Azure Function aggregates and processes the data to create Json data optimized for display format.
 Then, by storing the data in AZURE COSMOS DATABASE, which can store flexible data, we improved the system so that the necessary information can be viewed from the inquiry screen almost instantly.